Already de-risked through EU approvals, FDA interactions, and Cystic Fibrosis Foundation support

 ColiFin fills a critical unmet need in treating CF lung infections for the numerous patients who after long-term tobramycin usage see reduced efficacy & tolerance.

-We have received from the FDA a “Study may Proceed” letter to initiate a Phase 3 program for ColiFin® in adult and adolescent subjects with cystic fibrosis and chronic PA lung infection to support a future US marketing authorization.
+The FDA has given a “Study may Proceed” letter to initiate a Phase 3 program for ColiFin® in adult and adolescent subjects with cystic fibrosis and chronic PA lung infection to support a future US marketing authorization.
 The clinical development of ColiFin® is supported by an FDA Orphan Drug Designation for treatment of respiratory infection in patients with cystic fibrosis, Qualified Infectious Disease Product (QIDP) Designation for ColiFin® for the treatment of PA lung infections in CF patients, and Fast Track Designation.
+We plan initiate the ColiFin® COPILOT P3 study in CF patients in 1Q23.